American Chamber of Commerce in the People's Republic of China: Publications

-For two decades, the annual American Business in China White Paper has been one of AmCham China's signature products and codifies members’ collective insights on the current business climate in China, while setting the chamber's official position regarding high-priority issues that affect the American business community in China.
+For two decades, the annual American Business in China White Paper has been one of AmCham China's signature products and codified members’ collective insights on the current business climate in China, while setting the chamber's official position regarding high-priority issues that affect the American business community in China.
 The White Paper also serves as an annual assessment of the progress made on policies and regulations and is a key platform for discussion and engagement with the Chinese and U.S. government.

 The White Paper includes an annual Recommendation Scorecard measuring progress in a wide range of policy areas.
 The 2017 White Paper found the most significant progress in banking and capital markets regulation, business sustainability and non-profit engagement.
 Meanwhile, several areas, including agriculture, automotive policy, and securities investment saw little or no legislative progress.

-Business Climate Survey Report

-The annual AmCham China Business Climate Survey (BCS) enhances the Chinese and US governments’ understanding of AmCham China's member companies’ concerns regarding China's regulatory and policy environment, as well as the daily business challenges companies face when operating in China.
-Further, the survey is a useful tool for AmCham members to measure their operations and compare their business outlooks and strategies with the broader community.

-Additionally, the BCS report includes recommendations for businesses and policymakers.
-The 2015 report concluded that "A top priority for both Chinese and US policymakers should be the pursuit of a high standard US-China BIT to improve the ability of US companies to invest and innovate in China on an even playing field to the benefit of China's future economy."